Global Clarity Certification

 For employers and BPO operators

 GCC provides an independent, validated measure of communication clarity — not satisfaction scores, not manager ratings, not language tests.
-Pre and post GCS scores tell you whether your training programme is actually changing how your people communicate.
+Pre- and post-training GCC scores tell you whether training is actually changing how your people communicate.

 01